ChengyueGongR/PatchVisionTransformer/README.md

 1. in `timm_talk/timm/models/vision_transformer.py`, an additional dropout is added to the classification head.
 2. in `timm_talk/timm/models/vision_transformer.py`, talking head attention is added to the attention layer.
 3. in `timm_talk/timm/utils/cuda.py`, the default `clip norm` is set to 5.
+4. in `deit/main.py`, the default min_lr is set to be `1e-7'.
-4. drop path, ema, and augmentation is changed.
+5. drop path, ema, and augmentation is changed.

 cd `timm_talk`